HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 valid_lft forever preferred_lft forever
 ```

+> !Note
+>
-Note: For Manual Switch on the management platform, if Switch succeeded, it will modify the configuration in server.xml (haState、haNodeHost), interchange the Master/Slave information, while the configuration will not be modified in case of failover.
+> For Manual Switch on the management platform, if Switch succeeded, it will modify the configuration in server.xml (haState、haNodeHost), interchange the Master/Slave information, while the configuration will not be modified in case of failover.

 ##### High Availability Rebuild